SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Profile_migration_to_elastic.md

 1. When the migration is complete, click the *Create Configuration* button to create the configuration file.

-   If this button is not visible, that means you already hava a configuration file.
+   If this button is not visible, that means you already have a configuration file.
 You can continue by clicking the *Start using Elastic* button to switch to indexing database storage.

 ### Troubleshooting